sstober/rl2016/assignment12.md

 ## Reading

-In this reading assignment, we extend our focus on probablistic models with intractable posterior distributions p(h|v).
+In this reading assignment, we extend our focus on probablistic models with intractable posterior distributions.

 Please read [Deep Learning Book - Chapter 19: Approximate Inference](https://www.deeplearningbook.org/contents/inference.html) for an overview on possible approaches.
 You can skip most of Section 19.4.1 as indicated in the text.